autumnmarceau/glitchlette/_posts/2025-11-28-every-rat-media.md

 This book also inspired the lyrics of WRAITH SPACE.
 The beginning features a spoken word part that is inspired/pulled from an archaic translation of *the Aenid* that is quoted in HoL.
 I've never been able to find it online, so its possible its one of HoL's many "fake" quotes.

 Subconiously I think this book's resistance to traditional form heavily inspired the structure of the songs on Every Rat.
-The book demands a multiple break-neck vibe shifts in the way its written that I ended up channeling on this project.
+The book has  multiple break-neck vibe shifts in the way its written that I ended up channeling on this project.
 Or it was my ADHD.
 Perhaps a bit of both?

 Anyways, if you haven't read it, I strongly reccomend to do it at least once in your life, there really isn't anything else like it.